Antari-yan/Introduction-Container/README.md

 > All layers are part of the final image,
 > so adding a file or package in one layer and removing it in the next doesn't reduce the final image size.
 > Only doing this in the same layer affects the final image size.

-> [!IMPORTANT]
-> Images can take up a major part of disc space, because there is no automatic cleanup.
-> `$CR system df` can be used to check the current used disk space.
-> `$CR image prune` can be used to cleanup unused images.
-> Or forceully wiht `$CR container image prune -a -f`

 ### Pulling a Container Image
 Pulling a `Container Image` will store it locally in the aforementioned directories: